-Here's what you need to know about the Empire State Building.
+Here’s some background information about the Empire State Building.

 The Empire State Building took only one year and 45 days to build, or more than seven million man-hours.

 From the observation decks, visitors can see as far as 80 miles away into New York, New Jersey, Connecticut, Pennsylvania and Massachusetts on a clear day.
 The distinctive binocular viewers available around the building were made by Tower Optical company.

-The tower lights are turned off on foggy nights during the spring and autumn bird migration seasons, so the lights shining through the fog will not confuse birds and cause them to fly into the building.
+The tower lights are turned off on foggy nights during the spring and autumn bird migration seasons, so the lights will not confuse birds and cause them to fly into the building.

 Over thirty people have jumped to their deaths from the Empire State Building.